microsandbox/rxtui/DOCS.md

 }
 ```

+<div align='center'>• • •</div>

 ## Message Handling

-Messages are how components respond to events.
+Messages are how components respond to events - user clicks, key presses, timers firing.
+When a message arrives, you update your state, and the UI automatically re-renders.

-### Basic Messages
+#### Basic Messages

 ```rust
 #[derive(Debug, Clone)]